MicrosoftDocs/xamarin-docs/docs/tools/inspector/install.md

 ---
 title: "Inspector Installation and Requirements"
-description: "How to download, install, and use the Xamarin Inspector." ms.prod: xamarin ms.assetid: 81174493-02D3-4FF5-AD57-04F3288A7F94
+description: "This document describes how to install the Xamarin Inspector and discusses supported operating system, IDEs, and app platforms." ms.prod: xamarin ms.assetid: 81174493-02D3-4FF5-AD57-04F3288A7F94
 author: topgenorth